 During my time at Colgate, this research program has been funded by two grants from the National Science Foundation.
 The first grant funded work on the invasion of the Northeast by European buckthorn (Rhamnus cathartica) and how animals influence the invasion and are affected by it.
 The second grant funded work on how acid rain in the Adirondacks has affected processes and species at the forest floor.

-Forest-floor ecology, invasive species, conservation biology, biostatistics, community ecology of mammals, vertebrate zoology
+Forest-floor ecology, invasive species, conservation biology, biostatistics, community ecology of earthworms and shrews, vertebrate zoology

 Articles in Journal of Mammalogy, Acta Theriologica, Biological Invasions, Forest Ecology and Management, Mammalian Species, Physical Geography, American Midland Naturalist, Journal of the Elisha Mitchell Scientific Society, Plant Ecology, Brimleyana, Journal of Parasitology, and others.